OpenNews/srccon/scholarships.md

 When we notify scholarship recipients, we will include information about how to receive the scholarship funds.
 In short, you will need to fill out a form and send some tax paperwork for our administrators to process the payment.
 It may take a month or so for check processing.

 ## What If I Need More Than $500 for My Travel?
 We're able to offer $500 scholarships at this time.
 Luckily, Minneapolis is a relatively cheap city once you arrive.
-Also, this entire site runs [off a Github repo](https://github.com/OpenNews/srccon), so if you say, wanted to add a link to a room-share board, you could go right ahead and do that.
+Also, this entire site runs [off a Github repo](https://github.com/OpenNews/srccon), so if you, say, wanted to add a link to a room-share board, you could go right ahead and do that!
 Or, you can [email with any suggestions](mailto:srccon@opennews.org).

 ## Questions Not Covered Here?
 [Email us](mailto:srccon@opennews.org).